lijason103/object_tracker/README.md

 # object_tracker

-A script that detects Nylon and feather badminton shuttles.
+Object_tracker is a script that detects the velocity of projectile badminton shuttles made of nylon or feather.